floriandejonckheere/birdnest/README.md

 Execute `bin/birdnest` to launch the web application.
 It is available on [http://localhost:8080/](http://localhost:8080).

+## Architecture

+For this fairly simple assignment, a simple architecture was chosen.
+The application uses Sinatra to expose a web server, serving a single page.
+An embedded job scheduler fetches data every few seconds, and stores it in a Redis database with an expiry of 10 minutes.

 ## Release

 Update the changelog and bump the version using the `bin/version` tool.